 Nearly all teachers start now employment on casual or fixed-term contracts.
 These teachers must undergo an interview at the end of their first year on a fixed-term contract and this will normally make them eligible for a CID at the end of their second year provided there is an ongoing position in the school.
 The successful completion of this interview can be taken as satisfying probationary requirements.

-A probationary contract may be given to teachers entering service for the first time.
+However, if a school has a permanent vacancy, they may offer a teacher entering into service for the first time in that school a probationary contract.
 Continuous contracts are given to teachers who hold permanent positions having completed the probationary period satisfactorily.